• Skip to primary navigation

 Three mini quiches with spinach, cheese, and a hint of Prosciutto Egg Cups inspiration sit on a cooling rack, one with a bite taken out.
 A white cloth, blurred bread slices, and a wooden tray are visible in the background.

 Oh, and if you’ve got a little more time?
 Pair one with a slice of this homemade cinnamon raisin bread and a hot cup of tea.
-That combo has become one of my favorite slow breakfasts.
+That combo has become one of my favorite breakfasts.

 How I Make My Baked Egg Cups